thinganhado/TIRP_ClassForge/app/models/README_NLP_DATABASE.md

-# TIRP NLP Model and Database Integration
+# TIRP NLP Model and API Integration

 ## Overview

-This document provides information about the Natural Language Processing (NLP) models in the TIRP application and their integration with the database.
+This document provides information about the Natural Language Processing (NLP) models in the TIRP application and their integration with the API and database.

 ## NLP Models